NCATS-Tangerine/ndex-beacon/README.md

 git clone --recursive https://github.com/NCATS-Tangerine/ndex-beacon.git
 ```

+The use of the `--recursive` flag reflects the use of an embedded *ontology* submodule.
+If you get ontology errors at
+some future time, you may need to use the `git submodule update` operation to update this module.

 You can run the project directly on your machine or from within a Docker container.

 ### Running Directly on Machine

+Copy over the server/src/main/resources/{application.properties => application.properties-template file into an
+application.properties file in the same directory.
+Configure as needed.

-*[Optional]* Set the port you want to run the beacon on.
-By default the port is set to **8076** (localhost:8076).
-Open `server/src/main/resources/application.properties`, and change `server.port`.
+*[Optional]* For example, reset the port you want to run the beacon on.
+By default, the port is set to
+**8076** (localhost:8076).
+To reset, open `server/src/main/resources/application.properties`, and change `server.port`.

-Build the project with Gradle (we are currently using Gradle 5.2).
+Build the project with Gradle (we currently specific a wrapper using Gradle 5.2).
 From the root folder of the project:

 ```shell
 gradle build
 ```

-If the build is failing make sure you have pulled all git submodules, you may have missed the `--recursive` flag when cloning.
-If it's still failing check that you're using Gradle version 5.2 or higher, as previous versions will likely fail.
+If the build is failing make sure you have pulled all git submodules, you may have missed the `--recursive` flag when
+cloning.
+If it's still failing check that you're using Gradle version 5.2 or higher, as previous versions may fail.

 Once the JAR file has been built you may execute it: